postgis/postgis/java/ejb3/README.txt

 Services.

-Since it is useful to display screenshots in a tutorial this has been written as a PDF and the document and source are available here.
+Since it is useful to display screenshots in a tutorial this has been written as an Openoffice Document.
+For easy viewing and printing, a PDF version is also available.

 COMPILING: